jim-barber-he/go/ssm/README.md

   -b, --brief          Show parameter = value output -f, --full           Show additional details for each parameter -h, --help           help for list
-  -r, --recursive      Recursively list parameters below the parameter store path -s, --safe-decrypt   Slower decrypt that can handle errors
+  -n, --no-value       Do not show the parameter value -r, --recursive      Recursively list parameters below the parameter store path -s, --safe-decrypt   Slower decrypt that can handle errors